 Make sure your course uses active learning strategies such as analysis, critical reflection, and knowledge construction.
 Include mechanisms to deal with learner variability.
-Incorporate academic and socio-emotional supports for any students who need it.
+Incorporate academic and socio-emotional supports for any students who need them.

 Make sure the assessments you build into adaptive learning courseware lead to feedback useful to your students’ understanding of the course concepts.
 Using courseware data, faculty can quickly reach out to individual students with messages of encouragement, guidance, and support.

-Faculty can also use office hours meetings to show how a student is progressing compared to course expectations, and they can discuss how to effectively use other
+Faculty can also use office hours meetings to show how a student is progressing compared to course expectations, and they can discuss how to effectively use other campus support services.

 Use learning analytics data to understand individual progress and class progress and to shape your instruction.

 That might be an immediate intervention for an individual student who is struggling.
 Or it might be revising the plan for the next unit to review a concept many in the class are struggling with.